 Food and drink tickets can be a great way to manage bar sales at your event.
-Instead of cumbersome cash-or-credit card payments, the patron just needs to hand the vendor a voucher.
+Instead of cumbersome cash or credit card payments, the patron just needs to hand the vendor a voucher.
 As long as you’re not working with a dozen different types of tickets, this should keep the lines moving and also make accounting and reconciliation with vendors easier at the end of the event.

-While all of these could be valid reasons to use these types of tokens at your next event, spend 3 more minutes reading on to discover why you should use RFID and virtual vouchers – i.e., assigning digital tokens to the patrons’ RFID wristbands or badges, and using these them as the currency patrons use to buy food and drink at the event – instead of opting for traditional, plastic tokens.
+While all of these could be valid reasons to use these types of tokens at your next event, spend the next 3 minutes reading on to discover why you should use RFID and virtual vouchers – i.e., assigning digital tokens to the patrons’ RFID wristbands or badges, and using these them as the currency patrons use to buy food and drink at the event – instead of opting for traditional, plastic tokens.

 - Instant reconciliation

 Vouchers are more transparent than cash since you know how many were printed and purchased, and the vendor has an incentive to redeem as many of them as are in his or her possession at the end of the event.

 However, the reliance on physical items in an outdoor event environment creates ample opportunity for tokens to get lost or destroyed and the need to tally them is, simply put, a hassle.
 RFID saves you the trouble by doing all the math behind the scenes, making reconciliation a literal matter of seconds.

 The fact that transactions are digitally tracked is not only useful at the end of the event, but also during: by using your accompanying RFID software, you can see which items are selling and how your customers are behaving, and take action where appropriate.

 For example, if vodka sodas are selling well, you can check your inventory to see you’re fully stocked for the rest of the night; if you see a lot of activity in a certain area you can assign additional staff members to it, etc.